how to stop people-pleasing.

 this is the whole practice i use:

-i wrote it up as a free seven-day experiment — one small thing a day, the whole thing on one page, nothing to sign up for.
+i wrote it up as a seven-day experiment — one small thing a day, the whole thing on one page, nothing to sign up for.

 the 7-day experiment →